 According to the Centers for Disease Control and Prevention (CDC), COVID-19 symptoms range from mild to severe illness.
 Symptoms may appear 2 to 14 days after exposure to the virus.

 Students and employees who are experiencing fever, cough, chills, shortness of breath, fatigue, muscle pain, headache, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, or loss of smell or taste, must stay home.

 Students with COVID-19 protocols questions may contact Dena Holman at 828-726-2737 or by email at email@example.com.

 Employees with COVID-19 protocols questions can contact Rose Moon at 828-726-2269 or by email firstname.lastname@example.org.

-Employees and students must abide by all safety protocols when required off-campus, such as in public schools, health care settings or other locations with specific requirements.
-The CobraCare Clinic on the Caldwell Campus will continue requiring face coverings and health screenings for patients and visitors.
+Also, employees and students must abide by face covering and safety protocols when required off-campus, such as in public schools, health care settings or other locations with specific requirements.

-If students or employees become symptomatic while on campus, they will be advised to leave campus immediately and to contact their primary health care provider or the local health department.
+If students, employees or visitors become symptomatic while on campus, they will be advised to leave campus immediately and to contact their primary health care provider or the local health department.

 Anyone who has tested positive for COVID-19 must avoid campus.
 If you have tested positive for COVID-19, please notify your instructor/supervisor and complete the COVID-19 Reporting Form.